-The Frappuccino comes in a heap of different flavors; mocha, caramel, vanilla, white chocolate, matcha, green tea and chai, to name a few.
-According to the season, Starbucks also releases limited-edition Frappuccino flavors like pumpkin spice or gingerbread.
+The Frappuccino comes in a heap of different flavors; mocha, caramel, vanilla, white chocolate, chai, and matcha green tea frappuccino, to name a few.
+According to the season, Starbucks also releases limited-edition blended Frappuccino flavors like the pumpkin spice frappuccino or gingerbread frappuccino.

 The Coffee Frappuccino is the OG, consisting of a few pumps of Frappuccino roast coffee blended with milk and ice.
 All the other flavors are built on this base, adding different flavorings, sauces, or chocolate.

 In addition to the Starbucks Frappuccino, you can also purchase a Starbucks bottled Frappuccino.
 These are a range of ready-to-go Frappuccino blended coffee drinks.
-They come in an array of flavors with the most popular being Caramel, Mocha, Vanilla and Coffee.
-The bottled Frappuccino can be put in the freezer a few hours before serving to get an icy beverage.
-Alternatively, you can serve it chilled, over ice or with blended ice.
-The bottled Frappuccino’s offer a convenient way to get that Frappuccino hit if you are not in the vicinity of a Starbucks store.
+They come in an array of flavors with the most popular being Caramel, Mocha, Coffee, and Vanilla bean Frappucino.
+According to the Starbucks Frappuccino bottle instructions, the bottled Frappuccino can be put in the freezer a few hours before serving to get an icy beverage.
+Alternatively, you can serve it chilled, over ice, or with blended ice.
+The bottled Frappuccino offers a convenient way to get that Frappuccino hit if you are not in the vicinity of a Starbucks store.

 The word Frappuccino is an amalgamation of two words; the French word lait frappé, a milkshake with ice cream, and Cappuccino, an espresso-based drink topped with frothy milk.